11 July 2019

 Independent Newspaper Group’s political Journalist Sihle Mavuso was allegedly assaulted and arrested by metro police during the protest.
 Freelance journalist Desiree Erasmus who captured the arrest on camera stated that she thought that police might not have been aware that Mavuso was a journalist.

-ENCA journalist Siphamandla Goge was also manhandled and roughed up by Metro police officers.
+An ENCA journalist, Siphamandla Goge, was also manhandled and roughed up by Metro police officers.

 SANEF is very disturbed to hear about the arrest and the attack on both journalists.
 We call on the eThekwini Municipality to investigate the matter and have the charges dropped.